-Degree students are expected to enrol in courses towards the completion of their degree.
-Students who continue to enrol only in courses not usable towards their degree may be refused further registration.
+KPE students enrolled prior to 2018/19 must refer to the Program of Study of their year of admission for their degree requirements.
 Reference copies are available online.
 The Registrar's Office staff is available to assist you with meeting program requirements.

-NOTE: Academic courses with a "Y" in the course code designator are full-course credits (eight months) and those with "H" are half-course credits (four or eight months), with the exception of the Practica courses, which are quarter-credit courses (see Practica course descriptions for details).
-For the final listing of courses available and the term and times they are offered in the current academic year, refer to the academic and physical activity timetables.
+Note: Academic courses with a "Y" in the course code designator are full course credits (eight months) and those with "H" are half course credits (four or eight months), with the exception of KPE180H1 and KPE181H1 which are quarter courses and the ODP courses which are required non-academic activities.
+For the final listing of courses available and the term and times they are offered in the current academic year, refer to the Academic Timetable.

-YEAR I - BKin PROGRAM
+Year I - BKIN PROGRAM

-- ◆ ANA 126Y Elementary Human Anatomy - ◆ KPE 100H Physical Cultural Studies - ◆ KPE 120H Foundations of Sport, Exercise, and Health Psychology - ◆ KPE 160H Fundamentals of Human Movement - KPE 161H Fitness: Principles and Practice - ◆ KPE 162H Personal Health - ♦ KPE 180H Introduction to Movement Observation and Evaluation (practica) - KPE 181H Fundamental Principles of Fitness and Exercise (practica) - KPE 190H Inquiry in Kinesiology and Physical Education - ONE half course equivalent (any level) from another division of this university1

-OUTDOOR PROJECT
+lementary Human Anatomy

+hysical Cultural Studies

+oundations of Sport, Exercise and ealth Psychology

+undamentals of Human Movement

+itness: Principles and Practice

+ersonal Health

+ntroduction to Movement Observation and Evaluation

+undamental Principles of Fitness and xercise

+nquiry in Kinesiology and Physical ducation

+◆ ONE half course equivalent (any level) from another division of this University1

+Outdoor Project

-◆ ODP 100H Outdoor Project I
+♦ ODP 100H Outdoor Project I

-YEAR II - BKin PROGRAM
+Year II - BKIN PROGRAM

-- KPE 200H Physical Culture and the Human Condition - ► KPE 220H Psychosocial Development - KPE 260H Human Physiology I - KPE 261H Theory of Motor Skill Acquisition Motor Learning - ♦ KPE 263H Introductory Biomechanics - KPE 264H Exercise Physiology - KPE 280H Physical Activity and Exercise Applications (practica)2 - KPE 281H Principles of Physical Activity and Exercise Program Design (practica)2 - KPE 290H Research Design and Evaluation: Qualitative Approaches - KPE 291H Research Design and Evaluation: Quantitative Approaches - ONE half course equivalent (any level) from another division of this university1
+♦ KPE 200H Physical Culture and the Human

+Condition

+♦ KPE 220H Psychosocial Development

+♦ KPE 260H Introduction to Human Physiology

+♦ KPE 261H Theory of Motor Skill Acquisition -

+Motor Learning

+♦ KPE 263H Introductory Biomechanics

+♦ KPE 264H Exercise Physiology

+♦ KPE 282H Physical Activity and Exercise

+Applications

+♦ KPE 290H Research Design & Evaluation:

+Qualitative Approaches

+♦ KPE 291H Research Design & Evaluation:

+Quantitative Approaches

+A

+♦ ONE half course equivalent (any level) from another division of this University1